-Purpose and Legislative Principles
+Purpose & Legislative Principles

 This is a workforce in crisis: because of poor job quality, high demand, and high turnover, home care employers in the state will need to fill a projected 66,300 home care jobs from 2018 to 2028.
 Wages and compensation are a significant contributor to workforce instability.
 Home care workers in New Mexico earn a median hourly wage of $10.39, their median annual earnings are $12,800, and 66 percent live in low-income households (PHI with NM Caregivers Coalition, Essential Jobs, Essential Care, 2021).

-Other job quality factors that contribute to turnover are inadequate training, limited opportunities for advancement and insufficient supervision, among others.
-High job turnover occurs as a result of worker shortages, low wages, few to no benefits and little recognition for the work performed.
+Other job quality factors that contribute to turnover are inadequate training, limited opportunities for advancement, and insufficient supervision, among others.
+High job turnover occurs as a result of worker shortages, low wages, few to no benefits, and little recognition for the work performed.
 Persons who are elderly and disabled suffer the effects of direct care worker shortages and high turnover.

-We support and lead legislative initiatives that recognize and value the personal and professional contributions of caregivers, resulting in better-trained, more knowledgeable and better-respected caregivers.
+We support and lead legislative initiatives that recognize and value the personal and professional contributions of caregivers, resulting in better-trained, more knowledgeable, and better-respected caregivers.

 • Empower caregivers to deliver competent, compassionate, person-centered care;